 That is, they allow a tightly constrained version of the kind of feature engineering we saw in the field yield example earlier.
-There is in principle nothing to stop us introducing a model with another term, r(xyz), but GA2Ms stop here for a very f(x) is monotonic if it always increases when x increases.
+There is in principle nothing to stop us introducing a model with another term, r(xyz), but GA^2^Ms stop here for a very good reason: you can make a partial dependence plot of p(xy) by drawing a heatmap, but it is extremely difficult to make a partial dependence plot of three variables.
+It is the partial dependence plots that give the model its interpretability.